Marty Foster: Notable games

 Foster was the home plate umpire for 300th career win of Tom Glavine, on August 5, 2007, at Wrigley Field.
 He was the second base umpire for Tampa Bay Rays pitcher Matt Garza's no hitter against the Detroit Tigers on July 26, 2010.
 Foster ejected Tigers manager Jim Leyland from that game during the third inning.

 In a 2001 spring training game, Foster was the plate umpire during Major League Baseball's first use of video monitoring of umpire strike zones.
 The video monitoring was part of an effort by baseball officials to enforce the rule book definition of the strike zone.

 Foster was at first base in the last game played at the old Yankee Stadium.

-While serving as the plate umpire during an April 8, 2013 game between the Tampa Bay Rays and Texas Rangers, Foster made a controversial strike three call on Ben Zobrist that catcher A. J. Pierzynski did not even try to frame.
+While serving as the plate umpire during an April 8, 2013, game between the Tampa Bay Rays and Texas Rangers, Foster made a controversial strike three call on Ben Zobrist that catcher A. J. Pierzynski did not even try to frame.
 It ended the game and gave Joe Nathan, who was seen on camera saying "Wow!" after this call, his 300th career save.

-While serving as the plate umpire again an April 7, 2018 game between the Washington Nationals and New York Mets, Foster made a controversial strike three call on Anthony Rendon.
+While serving as the plate umpire again an April 7, 2018, game between the Washington Nationals and New York Mets, Foster made a controversial strike three call on Anthony Rendon.
 Rendon flipped his bat, prompting Foster to eject him along with Nationals manager Dave Martinez.

-In an April 29, 2021, game between the Miami Marlins and the Milwaukee Brewers, Foster made one of the most controversial calls of his career.
-Foster called a runner on his way to first base safe due to obstruction on the baseline by the pitcher.
-The first baseman had already caught the ball fielded by the pitcher to record the out when the runner was more than ten feet from reaching base and running inside the baseline.
-Upon reviewing the video after the game, Foster defended his call.